- Bankfoot House Heritage Precinct

 - Sunshine Coast Art Collection

-This year the Standards Review Program has eight organisations in the Sunshine Coast and Noosa regions.
+Eight organisations in the Sunshine Coast and Noosa regions have completed the 2017 Standards Review Program.
 The participating museums and galleries have worked through the year-long program, which assisted them to recognise their achievements, improve their practice and raise their profile.

 M&G QLD is pleased to acknowledge the support of Sunshine Coast Council through the Cultural Heritage Levy, which is allowing M&G QLD to deliver this program to the region.